DashAuction/iOS-DASHEmbed/readme.md

 ## Purpose

 This library provides an easy way to embed the DASH mobile experience into an iOS application.
+For more information check out [DASH](http://www.dashapp.io)

 ## Installation